 - Clinical Dietitian: Institutions like hospitals and nursing care facilities are the focus of clinical dietitians.
 A patient's needs are analyzed; clinical dietitians then prepare and apply a nutrition program and assess and report the results.

-- Community Dietitian: Along with individuals, groups are counseled by community dietitians.
-Nutritional practices are created to promote health and prevent disease.
+- Community Dietitian: Community dietitians work with groups of people to develop nutritional practices that promote health and prevent disease.

 - Consultant Dietitian: Healthcare facilities and private practices contract out consultant dietitians.
-Nutrition screenings are conducted, then advice is supplied by consultant dietitians on diet concerns, such as cholesterol levels and weight management.
+Consultant dietitaions conduct nutrition screenings and then provide advice to clients about topics such as cholesterol levels and weight management.

 - Management Dietitian: Management dietitians monitor larger groups like prisons, healthcare facilities, schools, and company cafeterias.
 Food service workers and other dietitians are hired, trained, and instructed by a management dietitian while also preparing budgets for food, supplies, and equipment, enforcing safety and sanitary regulations, and preparing reports and records.